Interstate 24: History

-In November 1977, TDOT installed a system to detect tailgating vehicles in the westbound lanes of the concurrent segment with I-40, which consisted of sensors embedded in the roadway connected to overhead warning signs with flashing lights and horns.
-The system was the first of its kind in the country, but experienced technical problems and was criticized as ineffective, leading to its decommission in July 1980.
+In November 1977, the Tennessee Department of Transportation (TDOT) installed a system to detect tailgating vehicles in the westbound lanes of the concurrent segment with I-40, which consisted of sensors embedded in the roadway connected to overhead warning signs with flashing lights and horns.
+The system was the first of its kind in the country but experienced technical problems and was criticized as ineffective, leading to its decommission in July 1980.
 This segment was widened from six to eight lanes between July 1979 and January 1980 by removing the right shoulders, narrowing the lanes by 1 ft, and shifting traffic slightly to the left.